What Is BitChat? How to Download & Use Jack Dorsey’s Offline Messaging App

 Why BitChat Was Created

 Traditional messaging apps like WhatsApp, Telegram, or Signal still rely on centralized servers and internet connections and often require your phone number.
-This leaves users exposed to:

 - Censorship and internet shutdowns